top of page

 But Let’s Be Honest: Eliciting Can Go Wrong

 That’s not eliciting.
-That’s floundering.
+That’s guessing.

 Here’s what helps: